iterative/ldb/documentation/Command-summary.md

 # INIT \<directory\>

 `INIT` creates a new LDB instance (repository) in the given directory.

-For most enterprise installations, this folder must be a shared directory on a fast disk.
+For most enterprise installations, LDB repository folder must be a shared directory on a fast disk. `INIT` does not attempt to locate an active LDB instance, and permits to create a new LDB repository any time.

-In addition to creating an instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key in it to the new LDB location unless it already set to another path.
+In addition to creating an LDB instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key to point to a new LDB location.
+If configuration files already exist, `INIT` does not change them.

 Running `ldb init <path>` creates the following directory structure:
 ```